 This class will reinforce and expand on your basic Word skills.
 It will include; page set-up, margins, using the clipboard, tabs, and formatting.
 This class is intended for those who want to sharpen and develop their basic Word skills.
 Knowledge of the basic tools of Microsoft Word is required, OR completion of Microsoft Word Basics.
 Back to Top↑

-Using a sample resume, patrons will learn how to format a “paper” resume and prepare an electronic version to post on the Web.
+Using a sample resume and cover letter, patrons will learn how to format “paper” documents and prepare an electronic version to post on the Web.
 The workshop will also explore job sites, such as Career Builder and Monster.
 Prerequisites are: how to use the Web and Microsoft Word.
 Back to Top↑

 In today’s competitive job market, a generic resume gets lost in the shuffle.
 Learn how to customize your resume and stand out among a crowd of applicants in this hands-on class.
 Working knowledge of Microsoft Word required.
 Back to Top↑